nmfs-ost/noaa-fit-resources/_posts/2019-06-23-code-documentation.md

 different ways to document data and we will not exhaustively detail them here.
 However, we recommend you adhere to standard data formats and provide at least some background information and metadata for each dataset.
-A common vocabulary is schema.org's.
+[Schema.org](https://schema.org/) has common vocabulary that can be used.
+For NOAA, there is also a [Data Management Handbook](https://sites.google.com/noaa.gov/noaa-data/handbook) that includes guidance.
 If your software is an `R` package, you should refer to this excellent [guidance](http://r-pkgs.had.co.nz/data.html) from Hadley Wickham.
 You may also want to provide dynamics links to online databases - many APIs